tabs-not-spaces/powers-hell-blog/_posts/2021-12-27-manage-intune-trusted-certificate-profile-expiration-with-powershell.md

 At a high level, what we need to do here is very simple.

-All trusted certificate policies store the certificates in a **base 64** encoded string.
+All trusted certificate policies store the certificates in a **base64** encoded string.
 If we can get access to the policy, we can decrypt the string and interrogate the certificate metadata for its expiry time.
 Luckily for us, using Microsoft Graph makes this process almost painless.

 ## Authentication